 N95 masks are designed to decrease the risk of inhaling dangerous airborne particles.
 When worn properly, the mask forms an airtight protection around the mouth and nose.
 N95 masks can filter any type of particles, including bacteria and viruses.
 They protect the wearer.

-These masks are mainly used in health and medical establishments for health professionals and lab technicians.
+These masks are mainly used in health and medical establishments for health professionals and lab technicians when dealing with airborne and fluid hazards.

 Surgical or procedure masks are masks that are somewhat loose and do not form an airtight barrier against droplets, including respiratory particles of important size.